-- 5.17 The town needs to be accessible to all users and should provide a stimulating and interesting environment. - 5.18 One of the key components of the Vision is the realignment of Steppingley Road (& Coniston Road) to create areas with de velopment potential.
-This would require the re-alignment of a short section of Steppingley Road and Conist on Road and may require some diversion to services.
-New junctions will be provided to the new development from both roads.
+- 5.16 The town needs to be accessible to all users and should provide a stimulating and interesting environment. - 5.17 One of the key components of the Vision is the realignment of Steppingley Road (& Coniston Road) to create areas with development potential.
+This would require the stopping-up of a short section of the roads and may require some diversion to services.

-- 5.19 With traffic speeds restricted within the central area, a safe environment for walking and cycling would be created, giving access to all developments and connecting the town centre to the residential areas and wider catchment beyond. - 5.20 The main east-west pedestrian axis would be significantly improved with the provision of the new pedestrian bridge over the railway.
-The station square would be accessed via a series of zigzag ramps and combined steps creating an attractive but functional ampitheatre space. - 5.21 By rationalising car parking in the town it should be possible to create mo re spaces on fewer s ites, freeing up significant land for development.
-The masterplan identifies the possibility of two new car parks, one multi storey alongside the railway to cater for rail passengers, and the other linked to the proposed large retail unit and mixed-use development close by available for Tesco and town centre shoppers, but not commuters.
+- 5.18 With traffic speeds restricted within the central area to 20mph, a safe environment for walking and cycling would be created, giving access to all developments and connecting the town centre to the residential areas and wider catchment beyond. - 5.19 The main east-west pedestrian axis would be significantly improved with the provision of the new pedestrian bridge over the railway. - 5.20 By rationalising car parking in the town it should be possible to create more spaces on less land, freeing up significant land for development.
+The masterplan identifies the possibility of two new car parks, one multi storey alongside the railway to cater for long stay rail passengers, and the other linked to the proposed large retail unit and mixed-use development close by available for shorter stay town centre shoppers, but not commuters.

-5.22 A transport intercha nge in the station square would provide a hub f or public tr ansport.
-Impr ovements to public transport might encourage people without access to a car from the rural hinterla nd to come into Flitwic k more often.
-Suc h improvements should include better bus shelters/waiting areas and real time bus information.
+5.21 A transport interchange in the station square would provide a new hub for public transport.
+Improvements to public transport might encourage people without access to a car from the rural hinterland to come into Flitwick more often.
+Such improvements should include better bus shelters/waiting areas and real time bus information.
 The growth of the town and hinterland may also mean that it becomes possible to operate more viable bus services.
-It is proposed that a shuttle bus arrangement would operate between the transport interchange and the approved new Centre Parcs development at Warren Wood (due to open in 2010).
+It is proposed that a shuttle bus arrangement would operate between the transport interchange and the approved new Center Parcs development at Warren Wood.
 The aim is to ease access for public transport as well as ensuring that pedestrian zones are well maintained and not abused by drivers to ensure maximum pedestrian safety.

-5.23 Lifts to the station platforms would improve access for all to the station and the station platforms.
+5.22 Lifts to the station platforms would improve access for all to the station and the station platforms.